Here we explain what to ask and expect from your meeting with a financial planner:

 What does a financial planner do?

-They can be your gateway to wealth protection.
-However, getting the most out of your meetings with a financial planner depends on how well prepared you are for those meetings.
+But getting the most out of your meetings with a financial planner depends on how well prepared you are for those meetings.

-7 Step Checklist: What to ask when you meet with a financial planner
+7 step checklist: What to ask when you meet with a financial planner

-Step 1: Planner presents their credentials
+Step 1: A financial planner’s credentials

-The Financial Planning Association of Australia, a sure sign of a good financial planner is that they don’t rush you.
+The Financial Planning Association of Australia says a sure sign of a good financial planner is that they don’t rush you.
 They should listen carefully to you and clearly explain where they can and can’t help you.

 Step 3: Planner identifies what you need to do to reach your goals